Kanyin/STAT231-FinalProject/README.md

 # STAT231-FinalProject
 Final Project Repo

-To reproduce our work please pull from this Github repo and knit the TechnicalReport.Rmd to a .pdf file.
+To reproduce our work please clone this Github repo and knit the TechnicalReport.Rmd to a .pdf file.